Sjogren Syndrome Clinical Presentation

 Additional symptoms

-Women with Sjögren syndrome may have a history of recurrent miscarriages or stillbirths, and women and men may have a history of venous or arterial thrombosis.
+Women with Sjögren syndrome may have a history of recurrent miscarriages or stillbirths, and both women and men may have a history of venous or arterial thrombosis.
 These are related to the presence of antiphospholipid antibodies (eg, lupus anticoagulant or anticardiolipin antibodies).

 Secondary Sjogren syndrome